 Yes, a bursary awarded for one child will be taken into account in assessing the support necessary for another but there is no guarantee that siblings will automatically receive a bursary.

 The bursary application process is entirely confidential – teaching staff are not made aware of any bursary award provided.
-Consequently, the Trust is able to focus on ensuring that every pupil fully integrated into school life irrespective of their economic background, so that they can all benefit from what the Trust has to offer.
+Consequently, the School is able to focus on ensuring that every pupil fully integrated into school life irrespective of their economic background, so that they can all benefit from what the School has to offer.

 A bursary award is subject to an annual means-testing re-assessment and is discretionary.
 Parents will be expected to provide updated financial records in support of their re-assessment and this will be considered by the Governors.